-Bachelor of Science of Fashion Design
+Bachelor of Science in Design-Fashion Design

 The Fashion Design program prepares students for the world of fashion design and its related industries.
 Fashion designers communicate ideas by fashion sketching, fashion illustration, and through the creation of three-dimensional finished garments that may appear on the runways or in retail stores.
 In the third year, DAAP Fashion Design students choose to focus in one of two areas: